André Santos: Fenerbahçe

 On 20 July 2009, he joined Turkish club Fenerbahçe together with his teammate in Corinthians, Cristian Oliveira Baroni.
 They signed a 5-year contract.

 He scored a total of 10 goals in 52 league appearances for the football club.
 He scored 5 goals in 25 appearances in the Turkish Super League in the 2010–11 season, making him the top scoring left back in Turkey.
 On 29 August 2011, Arsenal agreed a €7m fee for the transfer of Santos.

 Santos later said that he was not deserting a sinking ship by leaving Fenerbahçe, insisting he loved playing for them.

-"I am leaving Fenerbahçe from front door", Santos told reporters at Istanbul airport on 31 August.
+"I am leaving Fenerbahçe from the front door", Santos told reporters at Istanbul airport on 31 August.
 "I love the country, Istanbul and Turkish people.
 I can come back here at the latter stages of my career.
-I was happy at Fenerbahçe but I did right thing for my career.
+I was happy at Fenerbahçe but I did the right thing for my career.

 Arsenal

 On 31 August 2011, André Santos signed for Arsenal on a long-term contract, Fenerbahçe SK announced the fee was €7 million.

-He made his debut for the Gunners on 13 September, coming on as an 86th-minute substitute for Gervinho in a 1-1 draw away to Borussia Dortmund in the UEFA Champions League.
+He made his debut for the Gunners on 13 September, coming on as an 86th-minute substitute for Gervinho in a 1–1 draw away to Borussia Dortmund in the UEFA Champions League.
 On 28 September, he scored his first goal for Arsenal in the 2–1 win over Olympiacos in the UEFA Champions League.

 Santos made his return on 24 March 2012 in a 3–0 win against Aston Villa coming on as a substitute for Kieran Gibbs in the 68th minute.

 On 13 May, he scored the equalising goal against West Bromwich Albion, levelling the score at 2–2.
-Arsenal went on to win the match 3–2 thanks to a Laurent Koscielny winner.On 3 November, after a dismal first-half performance against Manchester United, Santos came under even more criticism after having swapped shirts with ex-Gunner captain Robin van Persie at half-time.
+Arsenal went on to win the match 3–2 thanks to a Laurent Koscielny winner.

+On 3 November, after a dismal first-half performance against Manchester United, Santos came under even more criticism after having swapped shirts with ex-Gunner captain Robin van Persie at half-time.